 It is true, however, that plant foods can provide little to none of certain amino acids, the different building blocks that comprise protein.
 This has led to the idea of protein combination, another widespread belief according to which vegetarians need to combine incomplete protein foods at every meal, which sounds rather complicated on day-to-day basis.
 Not only has this theory been invalidated by the medical profession, even its original author Frances Moore Lappé has come to refute it.
 The AND supports this stance in its position paper as well :

 “Combining two or more incomplete protein foods is not required in every meal as long as variety is present.“

 So in short, as long as it is varied and sufficient in calories, two perfectly reasonable conditions that apply to any diet that claims to be healthy, a plant-based vegan diet comes with no risk of protein deficiency whatsoever.
 For a slew of reasons, this conclusion actually isn’t all that surprising.
-If your interest has been piqued, you are welcome to read on.

 A first clue is that human breast milk contains a meager 0.8% protein, among the lowest of all mammals.
 If our bodies truly required such high quantities, one would expect this to be reflected in the composition of the liquid that has been fine-tuned throughout evolution to stimulate such a key stage of our growth.